 We recently ran a question poll at Bambu to understand how people think about the future.
-We all have our personal intuitions about the future, of course, but does everyone feel the same?
+Of course, we all have our intuitions about the future, but does everyone feel the same?

-Well, we asked 138 mostly random people from around the world and found out many fascinating things that largely went against known stereotypes and our intuitions.
+We asked 138 predominantly random people from around the world and found many fascinating things that essentially went against known stereotypes and our intuitions.

-Without getting too pedantic, I think it makes sense to first establish if we’re talking about the same thing.
+Without getting too pedantic, I think it makes sense first to establish if we’re talking about the same thing.
 After all, the future is constantly happening to us at different timescales.
-It also depends on which future you think about, such as the future of the world or the human race.
+It also depends on which future you think about, such as the world’s future or the human race.
 But here, we’re asking about your future.
 For the sake of the questionnaire, it’s helpful to see most people agree on a timescale of several years.

 People think about the future more than you’d think

 Well, since it seems we all think about the future a lot, I suppose it’s natural to assume other people do too.
-But people are weird like that, we all think we’re special little flowers that have interesting ideas and thoughts.
+But people are weird like that; we all believe we are unique tiny flowers with exciting ideas and thoughts.

-Interestingly, here we see some clear differences between the genders.
-Only one in four men think about the future every single day, but 37% of females do exactly that.
+Interestingly, here we see some apparent differences between the genders.
+Only one in four men think about the future every day, but 37% of females do precisely that.

 I got money on my mind